whitneyxlachelle/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+RDBMS is the actual database software and SQL is the language used to interact with the database.

 - [ ] Why do tables need a `primary key`?

+We use primary keys to identify each entry in the database.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+We need a intermediary table that will hold the foreign keys.

 ## Minimum Viable Product